Leadership is critical as every business becomes a technology business

 Accenture surveyed more than 6,200 business and technology leaders from 31 countries for the Technology Vision report, and 92% of those leaders report that their organization is innovating with an urgency and call to action this year.
 And 94% of Canadian executives agree capturing tomorrow’s market will require their organization to define it, compared to 91% globally.

-The Technology Vision identifies five key trends that companies will need to address over the next three years to accelerate and master change in all parts of their business:
+The Technology Vision identifies five key trends that companies will need to address over the next three years to accelerate and become an expert at change in all parts of their business:

 Prioritizing technology innovation in response to a rapidly changing world has never been more important.
 Consider the restaurant industry: 60% of restaurants listed as ‘temporarily closed’ on Yelp in July were permanently out of business by September.
 Through the chaos, Starbucks emerged as a leader, using technology to expand customer and retail channels.
 By August, three million new users downloaded its app, and mobile ordering and drive-thru pick up accounted for 90 percent of sales.
 As demand surged, it deployed an integrated ticket management system to combine orders from its app, Uber Eats and drive-thru customers into a single workflow for baristas.
 Starbucks also introduced a new espresso machine with sensors to track how much coffee was being poured and predict necessary maintenance.
 This is a powerful illustration of technology as the core enabler of a company’s agile, resilient and successful response to change.